amsify42/jquery.amsify.table/README.md

     <tr id="3">...</tr>
   </table>
 ```
-**Note:** We are putting unique id to every tr tag that must differentiate them when calling ajax.
+**Note:** We are putting unique id to every tr tag that must differentiate them while calling ajax.
 <br/>
 If you want to skip the row which need not to be reordered, you can add **.unsort** class to it.
   ```html